klust/SupercomputersForStarters/docs/C02_Processors/C02_S10_Fast_evolution.md

 point emulation was probably on the order of 100-200 flops in double precision).
-The TRS-80 costed $400 (On the order of 2000 EURO in 2023 money) at launch without the monitor and had 4 kB of ROM memory that stored the permanent software and 4 kB of RAM memory (but extensions up to first 16 kb and then 48 kB appeared quickly) in its early version.
-The CPU ran at 1.7 MHz.
+The TRS-80 costed $400 (On the order of 2000 EURO in 2023 money) at launch without the monitor and had 4 kB of ROM memory that stored the permanent software and 4 kB of RAM memory in its early version (but extensions up to first 16 kb and then 48 kB appeared quickly) The CPU ran at 1.7 MHz.
 The only permanent storage consisted of tape which in fact was just a regular cassette that could also be used for music.

 ![AMD Rome CPU of Vaughan](../img/C02_S10_01_TRS80.jpg)